AbdallahSabry7/CodeGaurd/README.md

     FromPy --> End4([END])
 ```

-### LLM agents (four) + Characterizer
+### LLM agents + Characterizer

 - **Translator Agent** — converts Java/C++ → Python before analysis, and Python → the original language after refactoring.
-Runs only for non-Python input.
+Runs only for non-Python input. (`model3`, Groq, temp 0.2)
 - **Architect Agent** — runs after every analyzer pass.
 Consumes the raw analyzer report, validates its output against a Pydantic schema (with retries), classifies findings (SOLID / Clean Code / Complexity) with severity + confidence, and emits a numbered, severity-sorted list of refactor directives.
-The global verdict is recomputed in code, never trusted from the model.
+The global verdict is recomputed in code, never trusted from the model. (`model4`, OpenRouter, temp 0.2)
-- **Refactor Agent** — rewrites code to satisfy the Architect's directives on the first pass, and on re-entry fixes only what the Syntax Check, Comparator, Executor, or **Equivalence Gate** flagged (in that priority order).
+- **Refactor Agent** — rewrites code to satisfy the Architect's directives on the first pass, and on re-entry fixes only what the Syntax Check, Executor, or **Equivalence Gate** flagged (in that priority order). (`model1`, OpenRouter, temp 0.2)
-- **Comparator Agent** — diffs the baseline Architect report against the latest one and returns PASS / FAIL.
 - **Characterizer (LLM-assisted)** — runs once at ingestion.
 Reads the Python original, decides the behavioral boundary (`stdio` vs `api`), and designs a coverage-minded input suite.
-The LLM only picks the inputs; capturing and comparing observations is deterministic.
+The LLM only picks the inputs; capturing and comparing observations is deterministic. (`model2`, Groq, temp 0.1)

 ### Plain-function nodes (no LLM)

 - **Detect Language** — regex scoring with positive/negative signals to pick Python / Java / C++ or mark input unsupported.
 - **Analyzer** — calls `analysis_tool` directly.
 The first run is captured as the baseline report.
 - **Syntax Check** — `ast.parse()` on refactored (and separately on translated) code; loops back on failure.
+- **Convergence Node** — scores each Architect report into a single weighted number and decides whether to keep refactoring or finalize.
+Replaces the old LLM comparator. (details below)
 - **Executor** — calls `execute_code_tool` to run the code in a Docker container.
 - **Equivalence Gate (Golden Master)** — replays the captured input suite against the refactored code and compares observations. `changed` → back to Refactor with the failing inputs as evidence; `preserved` / `unverified` → proceed (only a true `changed` verdict blocks).

 ### Tools & services

-- `analysis_tool` — single merged tool: time & space complexity, SOLID violations (SRP / OCP / LSP / ISP / DIP), and a clean-code index.
+- `tools/analysis_tool.py` — single merged tool: time & space complexity, SOLID violations (SRP / OCP / LSP / ISP / DIP), and a clean-code index.
-- `execute_code_tool` — runs code in a Docker container, auto-installing third-party imports via pip before execution.
+- `tools/execute_code_tool.py` — runs code in a Docker container, auto-installing third-party imports via pip before execution.
+- `tools/convergence.py` — deterministic quality scoring: `score_report`, `compare_reports`, and the `ConvergenceController` stop logic.
-- `services/golden_master.py` — deterministic capture / replay / compare engine for behavioral equivalence.
+- `tools/golden_master.py` — deterministic capture / replay / compare engine for behavioral equivalence.

 ## Behavioral Equivalence (Golden Master)